NES / Famicom Architecture

 Spectrogram of the Noise channel.

-Naturally, noise doesn’t abide by the rules of harmonics and may randomly fill the whole frequency space, hence the lack of an easily recognisable pitch.
+Naturally, noise doesn’t abide by the rules of harmonics and may randomly fill the entire frequency spectrum, hence the absence of a clearly recognisable pitch.

-Although, by following the timeline you can differentiate the different noise presets the APU provides, each exhibiting a distinct set of overtones.
+Although, by observing the timeline, you can distinguish between the various noise presets provided by the APU, each exhibiting a unique set of overtones.

 Sample